 - Encouraging informal support systems for new lawyers within the firm, including effective mentoring of associates with diverse backgrounds

-- Ensuring that the firm addresses head on issues that may negatively affect our goal of retaining top talent
+- Ensuring that we addresses head on issues that may negatively affect our goal of retaining top talent

 Martin Luther King Jr. Day